igharjot/DevOps/90DaysOfDevOps/Day-44/secrets-artifacts.md

 1. Job 1: generate a file and upload it as an artifact
 2. Job 2: download the artifact from Job 1 and use it (print its contents)

-Write in your notes: When would you use artifacts in a real pipeline?
+When would you use artifacts in a real pipeline?

 ---